thelastpickle/cassandra-medusa/README.md

 If your cluster is configured with the default `auto_snapshot: true` then dropping the tables will trigger a snapshot that will persist their data on disk.
 Medusa will not clear this snapshot after restore.

+The `--keyspace` and `--table` options of `restore-cluster` command work exactly the same way as they do for the `restore-node` command.

 Verify an existing backup